 How to overcome that fear of rejection

-Through combining my rapid transformational therapy (RTT) work with other psychological theories, my own unique concepts and my background in social work, I’ve discovered a powerful way to repair damage caused by this fear of rejection.
+Through combining therapy work with other psychological theories, my own unique concepts and my background in social work, I’ve discovered a powerful way to repair damage caused by this fear of rejection.

-And, although RTT can quickly help my clients, I also appreciate that there are people reading this who aren’t clients and would like to explore solutions for themselves!
+And, although these methods can quickly help my clients, I also appreciate that there are people reading this who aren’t clients and would like to explore solutions for themselves!
 So here’s a quick breakdown of how you can start overcoming that fear of rejection.

 Process those feelings – heal the original trauma or pain